Obama steps out as nation confronts confluence of crises

 Obama rejected a debate he said he'd seen come up in "a little bit of chatter on the internet" about "voting versus protests, politics and participation versus civil disobedience and direct action."

 "This is not an either-or.
-This is a both and to bring about real change," he said.
+This is a both and to bring about real change," he said during the town hall hosted by his foundation's My Brother's Keeper Alliance, which supports young men of color.
 "We both have to highlight a problem and make people in power uncomfortable, but we also have to translate that into practical solutions and laws that could be implemented and monitored and make sure we're following up on."

 Obama called for turning the protests over Floyd's death into policy change to ensure safer policing and increased trust between communities and law enforcement.
 He urged "every mayor in the country to review your use of force policies" with their communities and "commit to report on planned reforms" before prioritizing their implementation.